-Apply engineering controls (e.g. sharps disposal containers and sharps devices with integrated engineered sharps injury prevention features).
+• Apply engineering controls (e.g. sharps disposal containers and passive or active sharps devices engineered to prevent sharps injury).

 Lowering the incidence of intravascular device (IVD)-related bloodstream infections

 Section 3.5.2 outlines infection prevention and control guidance for healthcare workers to follow when inserting an invasive medical device such as a central venous catheter-with the first consideration being whether the device is necessary.